Compressed-air energy storage: Specific energy, energy density, and efficiency

-A standard 20 MPa, 5 L steel bottle has a mass of 7.5 kg, a superior one 5 kg.
-High-tensile strength fibers such as carbon fiber or Kevlar can weigh below 2 kg in this size, consistent with the legal safety codes.
+A standard 20-MPa, 5-L steel bottle has a mass of 7.5 kg, and a superior one 5 kg.
+High-tensile-strength fibers such as carbon fiber or Kevlar can weigh below 2 kg in this size, consistent with the legal safety codes.
 One cubic meter of air at 20 °C has a mass of 1.204 kg at standard temperature and pressure.
 Thus, theoretical specific energies are from roughly 70 kJ/kg at the motor shaft for a plain steel bottle to 180 kJ/kg for an advanced fiber-wound one, whereas practical achievable specific energies for the same containers would be from 40 to 100 kJ/kg.

 Safety

 As with most technologies, compressed air has safety concerns, mainly catastrophic tank rupture.
 Safety regulations make this a rare occurrence at the cost of higher weight and additional safety features such as pressure relief valves.
-Regulations may limit the legal working pressure to less than 40% of the rupture pressure for steel bottles (safety factor of 2.5) and less than 20% for fiber-wound bottles (safety factor of 5).
+Regulations may limit the legal working pressure to less than 40% of the rupture pressure for steel bottles (for a safety factor of 2.5) and less than 20% for fiber-wound bottles (safety factor 5).
 Commercial designs adopt the ISO 11439 standard.
 High-pressure bottles are fairly strong so that they generally do not rupture in vehicle crashes.

 Comparison with batteries

 Advanced fiber-reinforced bottles are comparable to the rechargeable lead–acid battery in terms of energy density.
-Batteries provide nearly constant voltage over their entire charge level, whereas the pressure varies greatly while using a pressure vessel from full to empty.
+Batteries provide nearly-constant voltage over their entire charge level, whereas the pressure varies greatly while using a pressure vessel from full to empty.
 It is technically challenging to design air engines to maintain high efficiency and sufficient power over a wide range of pressures.
 Compressed air can transfer power at very high flux rates, which meets the principal acceleration and deceleration objectives of transportation systems, particularly for hybrid vehicles.

 Compressed air systems have advantages over conventional batteries, including longer lifetimes of pressure vessels and lower material toxicity.
 Newer battery designs such as those based on lithium iron phosphate chemistry suffer from neither of these problems.
-Compressed air costs are potentially lower; however, advanced pressure vessels are costly to develop, and safety-test and at present are more expensive than mass-produced batteries.
+Compressed air costs are potentially lower; however, advanced pressure vessels are costly to develop and safety-test and at present are more expensive than mass-produced batteries.

 As with electric storage technology, compressed air is only as "clean" as the source of the energy that it stores.
 Life cycle assessment addresses the question of overall emissions from a given energy storage technology combined with a given mix of generation on a power grid.